The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 Over time, buildings filled up the space, turning it into things like salt storage, a gunpowder store, and even a jail.

-In the 1800s, a local architect named Lorenzo Nottolini decided it was time to fix up the ancient Roman amphitheater area.
-He cleared out the small buildings cluttering the arena and created “via dell’anfiteatro” around its elliptical shape.
+In the 1800s, a Lucca architect named Lorenzo Nottolini decided it was time to improve the ancient Roman amphitheater area.
+To do so, he moved the tiny buildings in the center of the old arena and opened Via Dell’Anfiteatro on its contour.

 This new area became the city’s main market spot until the market moved in the early 1900s.

-Today, the square is about 3 meters higher than the original Roman arena and has lots of shops around it – This is where you’ll hang out during the day, have a drink or ice cream, and come back in the night for dinner or aperitivo!
+Today, the square is about 3 meters above the ancient Roman arena and encased by a lot of shops lining it – It’s a place to be during a day out, enjoy a cool drink or ice cream break, and come back to a meal or aperitivo in the evening!

 Piazza dell'anfiteatro in Lucca - what to do in Lucca in one day